 When it comes to the firewalk, it is done on special coal.
 The coal in most cases is just warm and not really hot.
 But when you see the warm coal under poor or dim lights, it appears red, giving the impression that it is very hot.
-The coal is also such that it takes time for your feet to experience the temperature and for this reason as oppose to glass walk where the speed of walking is slow, in case of coal walk, the speed of walking is fast.
+The coal is also such that it takes time for your feet to experience the temperature and for this reason as opposed to glass walk where the speed of walking is slow, in case of coal walk, the speed of walking is fast.

-The reason why glass walk, coal walk and other these activities work is more due to the set up than due to the power of the mind.
+The reason why glass walk, coal walk and other these activities work is more due to the set-up than due to the power of the mind.